 We feel people's fear.
 This pandemic teaches us to be sensitive to different kinds of emotions.
 Anxiety, panic, boredom, anger, irritability, and depression are some of our common reactions.
 People may not say it, but we sense the negative vibe of people's lower emotions.

 We all share this sense of fear, a collective consciousness that has detected a new threat to our humanity.
-It's a feeling that's both average and expected, a part of our shared experience.
+It's a feeling that's average and expected, a part of our shared experience, a bond that unites us in these uncertain times.

 But how can we escape this threat?
 How long shall we feel fear?
 How can we go back to living our everyday lives?